enkidevs/curriculum/sql/ddl/data-types/sql-string-data-types.md

 ---
 ## Content

-In terms of *string data types*, there are fewer options that can used with the three main types being:
+In terms of *string data types*, there are fewer options that can be used with the three main types being:

 - `CHAR(n)`
 - `VARCHAR(n)`